Tell Hadidi: Archaeology

 Tell Hadidi was visited by Abdul Rihaoui in 1963 and Maurits van Loon in 1964 as part of preparation for the dam rescue efforts.

 The site was excavated in between 1973 and 1977.
-In 1972–74 Tell Hadidi was worked by Henk Frankel for Leiden University of the Netherlands.
+In 1972–74 Tell Hadidi was worked by Henk Franken for Leiden University of the Netherlands.
 From 1974 to 1977 Rudolph H. Dornemann excavated there under the auspices of the Milwaukee Public Museum.
 Some of those excavation reports are still unpublished.
 Along with a few cuneiform tablets a number of small finds were recovered including about 200 Early Bronze clay figurines, an inscribed stone plaque, and a toy chariot front.